iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

     $ git commit -m Unarchive
 ```

-## Running in a bulk
+## Running in bulk

 One single step of our ML pipeline was defined and committed into repository.
-It is not necessary to commit steps right after steps definition.
+It is not necessary to commit steps right after a step's definition.
 You can run a
-few steps and commit later.
+few steps and commit them later.

-Let’s run the next step of converting a XML file to TSV and the following step
+Let’s run the next step of converting an XML file to TSV and the following step
 of separating training and testing datasets one by one:

 ```dvc